Narasapur–Lingampalli Express

-Narsapur Express Train.No.17255/17256 Narasapur-Hyderabad is a Daily Train.
-Narsapur Express is one of the busiest trains, running with 23 coaches at full capacity at all times.
-It has 19 halts and 79 intermediate Stations between Hyderabad Deccan Nampally and Narasapur.
-Narsapur Express is considered to be one of the most important and prestigious trains of South Central Railway(SCR) which connects the Telangana state capital city of Hyderabad with the Narasapuram town of Andhra Pradesh and is operated with 17255/17256 as train numbers.
-The train is considered the best way between the two cities and coaches is maintained very neatly by the South Central Railway.
+Narasapur Express Train.No.17255/17256 Narasapur-Lingampalli is a Daily Train.
+Narasapur Express is one of the busiest trains, running with 25 coaches at full capacity at all times.
+It has 16 halts between Lingampalli and Narasapur.
+Narasapur Express is considered to be one of the most important and prestigious trains of South Coast Railway(SCOR) which connects the Telangana state gateway of Hyderabad's IT corridor Lingampalli with the Narasapuram of Andhra Pradesh and is operated with 17255/17256 as train numbers.
+The train is considered the best way between the two cities and coaches is maintained very neatly by the South Coast Railway.